jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 * Thursday - D or I
 * Friday - E or J

-You can use this information to then select the correct calendar from the ical folder that matches your area.
+Once you know your specific schedule, you can [find all calendars](https://www.gbcbincalendars.co.uk) available in HTML, iCal and JSON.

 ## Calendars

-The calendar ICS files are named in the format of:
+The ICalendar files are named in the format of:

 * `gedling_borough_council_[day]_[g1-4]_bin_schedule.ics` for general bin collection (Black, Green and Glass bin collection)
 * `gedling_borough_council_[day]_[a-j]_garden_bin_schedule.ics` for garden waste collection.

-The calendars use a repeating occurrence schedule and end on the last occurrence per the PDF calendar.
-When a collection day falls on a national holiday, the revised date is added as a single occurrence with (Changed Collection) in the title.

 **The calendar entries are titled as:**